rdtaylorjr/face-rekon/README.md

 Facial Recognition for Mobile Payments

-A cross-platform iOS and Android app with liveness detection and facial recognition.
+A cross-platform iOS and Android app with liveness detection and facial recognition for TCS Paceport Retail Applications.
 Written using React Native and AWS Rekognition

 ## Retail Lab POC Project
 Use Case 1: Face-based Identification for Payments\